 \begin{figure}[h!]

-In figure.5 in the first column where the images detected by the multi class network, in the first three rows there are errors in classification.
-While the general classes network and the fine grained network detected the same objects correctly.
+In the in the first three rows of the first column of Figure 5, the images detected by the multi-class network have errors in classification.
+However, the general class network and the fine-grained network both detected the same objects correctly.

-It is shown in second raw images that the detection of the object location is more accurate in the right image detected by the fine grained network compared to the object location in the left image detected by the multi class network
+The second row of images shows that the detection of object location is more accurate in the image detected by the fine-grained network (right) compared to the image detected by the multi-class network (left).

 \section{Discussion}

-Our experiments obtained that most of the classification errors in the multi class network were between similar classes.
-The modular network version 1 and 2 accuracy is higher by additional 7.5\%and 9.5\% respectively compared to the multi-class network.
-This is a reduction of the classification error by 2.7 and 4.8 times respectively.
-We obtained that network with fewer classes is more accurate, the accuracy of a network that trained to detect only two similar objects is 9.5\% higher in compared to the multi-class network that detects 10 classes.
-The training results indicate that as the number of classes trained to be detected by a network become smaller the training loss become smaller too.
-The classification error in the modular network is smaller for planets classes than dogs classes, the planet classes are less similar to each other.
-Thus we obtain the classification error is smaller if the fine grained classes are less similar.
+Our results show that most of the classification errors in the multi-class network are between similar classes.
+The accuracy of the modular network for both v.1 and v.2 is higher by 7.5\%and 9.5\%, respectively, compared to the multi-class network.
+This is a reduction of classification error by 2.7 and 4.8 times, respectively.
+The training results indicate that the training loss becomes smaller as the number of classes trained to be detected by the network becomes smaller.
+The classification error in the modular network is smaller for the planet class than the dog class, meaning that the two planet classes are less similar to each other than the two dog classes.
+The classification error is smaller when the fine-grained sub-classes are more distinct.

-A fundamental question in machine learning is what kind of learning has higher accuracy.
-A network that trained to detect only few focused classes or a network that trained to detect many classes of wide range subjects?
-We obtain that a network that initially trained on a wide range of classes by transfer learning and later trained to detect few classes by fine tuning on all the network layers is more accurate than a network initialized by transfer learning and later trained to detect larger number of classes.
-Previous works on transfer learning \citep{DBLP:journals/corr/HuhAE16,DBLP:journals/corr/YosinskiCBL14} obtained that a network initially trained by transfer learning and later trained to detect the designated classes is more accurate compared this network when only trained to detect the designated classes.
-From both findings we conclude that a network initially trained by transfer learning and then designated to detect a small number of classes is more accurate than if it were designated to detect larger number of classes.
+A fundamental question in machine learning is what kind of learning has higher accuracy - a network trained to detect only few focused classes or one that is trained to detect many classes of a wide range of subjects.
+We ascertain that a network initially trained on a wide range of classes by transfer learning and later trained to detect fewer classes by fine tuning on all the network layers is more accurate than a network initialized by transfer learning and later trained to detect increasingly larger numbers of classes.
+Previous works on transfer learning \citep{DBLP:journals/corr/HuhAE16,DBLP:journals/corr/YosinskiCBL14} determined that a network initially trained by transfer learning and later trained to detect the designated classes is more accurate compared to only being trained to detect the designated classes.
+From both findings, we conclude that a network initially trained by transfer learning and then designated to detect a small number of classes is more accurate than if it were designated to detect a larger number of classes.

 \section{Conclusion}

 The modular network presented in this paper significantly improves object detection performances in both classification and location.
-This is true especially for detection require differentiating between similar classes.
-This modular network improves state of the art deep learning object detection networks even without requiring a change to those networks architecture and hyper-parameters.
+This is true especially for detection that requires differentiating between similar classes.
+This modular network improves state-of-the-art deep learning object detection networks without requiring changes in networks architecture or hyper-parameters.
 We found that reducing the number of classes a convolutional neural network is trained to detect increases the network accuracy.
-This modular network could be a platform for other types of deep learning networks for example, segmentation , improving their accuracy by implementing them as buildings blocks of the modular network.
-This modular network can be applied for fine grained pattern recognition in artificial intelligence, medical images detection and scientific research.
+This modular network could be a platform for other types of deep learning networks, for example, segmentation , by improving their accuracy by implementing them as building blocks of a modular network.
+This modular network can be applied for fine-grained pattern recognition in artificial intelligence, medical image detection, and scientific research.